WalletHub, Financial Company

 - Unclear fault determination

-How To Speed Up Gap Insurance Payout
+How to Speed Up Gap Insurance Payout

 To get the fastest possible gap insurance payout, be sure to check your policy details and follow any instructions from your insurance company.
 For example, some insurers require you to keep making payments to your lender or lessor while the claim is being investigated.